 Essentially, headphones come in two fundamental designs.
-Headphones come either open-back or closed-back designs, features that emerge as extremely important when it comes to investing in headphones for your auditory experience.
+They have either open-back or closed-back designs, features that emerge as extremely important when it comes to investing in headphones for your auditory experience.

 Open-back headphones are headphones that can't really be used outdoors because they leak sound.
 They're best for use for leisure home listening or in a studio for monitoring.
 You can't record with open-back headphones though.